7 Most Unusual Festivals Found Only in Japan

 Location: Ota City Industrial Plaza PIO, Tokyo (similar festivals are also held else in Japan)

-We all seem to fear death to some extent, and some even avoid talking about it.
-But in Japan, an aged society, more and more people accept that death is a part of life.
-They even have a festival called Shukatsu, meaning "preparing for one's death".
-Obviously, they are no longer shy of talking about death.
+For most people, there is a natural fear of death, and some even avoid talking about it.
+However, in Japan, an aging society, more people are coming to accept death as a natural part of life.
+They even hold a festival called Shukatsu, meaning "preparing for death," reflecting their openness to talking about the end of life.

 During the festival, participants can sample their own funerals, preparing to say their last goodbye.
 For example, they can